RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Slack notifier

 - `Slack Appender for log4js-node`
     - Sends log events to a [slack](https://slack.com) channel.
-This is completely autonomous with [log4js](https://log4js-node.github.io/log4js-node/).
+This is completely autonomous with [For more details](https://api.slack.com/methods/files.upload).

 ## Utility